symfony/symfony-docs/routing.rst

 called ``$placeholder`` (the wildcard and argument names *must* match).

 Each route also has an internal name: ``blog_list`` and ``blog_show``.
 These can be anything (as long as each is unique) and don't have any meaning yet.
-Later, you'll use it to generate URLs.
+You'll use them later to :ref:`generate URLs <routing-generate>`.

 .. sidebar:: Routing in Other Formats

     The ``@Route`` above each method is called an *annotation*.
 If you'd rather configure your routes in YAML, XML or PHP, that's no problem!

-    In these formats, the ``_controller`` "defaults" value is a special key that tells Symfony which controller should be executed when a URL matches this route.
-    The ``_controller`` string is called the
-    :ref:`logical name <controller-string-syntax>`.
-It follows a pattern that points to a specific PHP class and method, in this case the ``App\Controller\BlogController::listAction`` and
-    ``App\Controller\BlogController::showAction`` methods.

-This is the goal of the Symfony router: to map the URL of a request to a controller.
-Along the way, you'll learn all sorts of tricks that make mapping even the most complex URLs easy.
+Just create a new routing file (e.g. ``routing.xml``) and Symfony will automatically use it.

 .. _routing-requirements: